N8Brooks/combinatorics/README.md

 [![combinatorics code coverage](https://img.shields.io/codecov/c/github/N8Brooks/combinatorics?logo=deno)](https://app.codecov.io/gh/N8Brooks/combinatorics)

 This module provides generators for iterating subsets of an input.
-It is heavily inspired by the combinatoric iterators provided by the [itertools](https://docs.python.org/3/library/itertools.html) package from the `Python` standard library.
+It is heavily inspired by the combinatorial iterators provided by the [itertools](https://docs.python.org/3/library/itertools.html) package from the `Python` standard library.